“ I have set my rainbow in the clouds, and it shall be a sign of the covenant between me and the earth.” Genesis 9:13

 Still, as a child, I was told that pink was a girl’s color and blue was a boy’s color.
-And God was introduced to me with the blue color, God is a male God.
+And God was introduced to me with the blue color.
+God is a male God.
 Boy.
 Blue.
 Father.
 After some time I discovered that God could also be female God.
 Girl.
 Pink.
 But I wasn’t happy with that.
-There was still something missing
+There was still something missing.

 Ok.
 Pink and Blue.
 But God is more than that.
 There are more than two colors.
 More than our language.
 The creator of the rainbow has only two colors?
-No, it’s impossible!
+No, it is impossible!
 God is not blue.
 God is not pink.
 God is all of the rainbow’s colors.
 All the colors mix up like a beautiful watercolor painting.
 Neither man, neither woman.
 If we have to say something about God, it can be this: God is queer.
 Undefined, holy, fluid, free, beautiful as butterfly’s wings.
 We have a Queer God who created us in God’s queer image.

 For many times, in many religions, men painted God as blue.
 God without Grace of the diversity of colors, only one color, only one way to see God – without grace at all.

-No brushes were given to women, no brushes for LGBTQ, no brushes for black people, no brushes for indigenous, no brushes for poor.
+No brushes were given to women, no brushes for LGBTQ, no brushes for black people, no brushes for indigenous, no brushes for the poor.
 Can the subaltern paint?

-“Today is a International Women Day.
+“Today is the International Women’s Day.
 Women’s Day is celebrated globally on 8 March every year in honour of their remarkable contribution to our society.
 The day also commemorates the inspiring role of women around the world to secure women’s rights and build more equitable societies.
 Women’s Day also remembers the voices of many women that go unheard and who continue to be hindered from securing their rights and realizing their full potential.”

 our Mother, our Father, our Brother, our Sister, our Friend